tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 <code>run_migrations.bat</code>

 And that's it.
-To use this method you must to remeber key concepts:
+To use this method you MUST remeber a few key concepts:

-1. All changes in database schema must be perfom in visual studio solution, never directly on the database.
+1. All changes in the database schema must be done in the Visual Studio solution, never directly on the database.
-2. Changes in all databases must be perform by running migrations.
+2. Changes in all databases must be done by running migrations.
-3. New database could be created by publishing database project and then running rh tools in baseline mode to store information in database that all migrations have already run.
+3. New database could be created by publishing database project and then running rh tools in the baseline mode.
+That will store information in the database of all already ran migrations.

 Have fun.